marcelduin/Micrio.Blogpost.wasm-v3/README.md

 # 2. The Current Situation

-It has been my drive to keep optimizing Micrio since 2015.
-The latest stable JS of Micrio, [version 2.9](https://b.micr.io/micrio-2.9.min.js), is the result of over 4 years of streamlining, bugfixing, adding features, and keeping it all running as smooth as possible in the browser.
+The latest stable JS of Micrio, [version 2.9](https://b.micr.io/micrio-2.9.min.js), is the result of over 4 years of streamlining, bugfixing, adding features, and keeping it all running as smoothly as possible in the browser.

 For Micrio, it is **vital** that the performance on the client's browser is as good as possible.
 The reason for this is very simple: when you are being told a story, or watching a movie, even *a single frameskip* immediately takes you out of your experience.

-Because Micrio is being used for an [ever growing list](https://micr.io/showcases) of awesome projects, the most important thing is to make sure that for whoever visits a Micrio project, **it must work, and work well**.
+Micrio is being used for an [ever growing list](https://micr.io/showcases) of awesome projects.
+The most important thing is to make sure that for whoever visits a Micrio project, **it must work, and work well**.

 So also keeping compatibility is hugely important: I don't want to show the user a "**your browser is not supported**" warning, while still keeping up with the latest tech.
 This balance is hard to find and having to keep compatibility with older tech is sometimes frustrating.
 Nonetheless, the library as a single JS file works on all semi-modern browsers, including even Internet Explorer 10 for 2D, and IE 11 for 360&deg; images.